Welcome to Londonderry

-Located in the north-east Edmonton community of Kilkenny, this housing complex is owned by The City of Edmonton and is managed by Civida.
-Built in 1971, the site is at the end of its life cycle.
+Located in the north-east Edmonton community of Kilkenny, the former housing complex was owned by The City of Edmonton and managed by Civida.
+Built in 1971, it was at the end of its life cycle.

-The community consultations, which began with the first open house held on January 25, 2016, should be completed by September 2016.
-Demolition will take a few months and should be completed by November 2016.
-It is anticipated construction will begin in 2017.
+The community consultations, which began with the first open house held on January 25, 2016, were completed by September 2016.
+Construction began in 2017.

-To help meet current and future housing needs, the development will contain 240 homes representing a mix of market-rate and subsidized homes that are indistinguishable from each other.
-This mixed-market model will helps to ensure the project can be sustainable.
+To help meet current and future housing needs, the development contains 240 homes representing a mix of market-rate and subsidized homes that are indistinguishable from each other.
+This mixed-market model will help to ensure the project can be sustainable.

 The City of Edmonton believes that safe, adequate and affordable housing is fundamental to the physical, economic and social well-being of individuals, families and communities.
 Through its Affordable Housing Strategy, the City is taking a strong leadership role and using a full tool box comprised of funding, land, regulations, partnerships and policies to meet a wide range of affordable housing needs in all areas of the city.

-The Londonderry housing complex is owned by The City of Edmonton and is managed by Capital Region Housing.
-At it’s peak occupancy, this site was home to approximately 80 families.
+The former Londonderry housing complex, owned by The City of Edmonton and managed by Civida, was home to approximately 80 families at its peak occupancy.

-Built in 1971, the site is now at the end of its life cycle.
+Built in 1971, the site was at the end of its life cycle.
 Through this redevelopment, new, safe, accessible housing, with a mix of subsidized and market housing, along with community facilities and other neighbourhood amenities will emerge.

 Phase 2 Public Meeting